Experiential Education Through Aviation

-Perhaps just as important — and maybe even more so — these program result not only in building an airplane, but also in building young men and women.
-The teamwork, focus, leadership and hands-on skills are unique and students who complete these programs consistently report (as do their parents) that the skills learned in the program have shaped them as people and prepared them for their next steps in the real world.
+Perhaps just as important — and maybe even more so — these programs result not only in the completion of an airplane but also in building young men and women.
+The opportunities to learn teamwork, focus, leadership and hands-on skills are unique and students who complete these programs consistently report (as do their parents) that the skills learned in the program have shaped them as people and prepared them for their next steps in the real world.
 Often, the students discover what they want to do in life via their STEM program.

 The RV-12: Perfect kit for groups and learning

 It’s no accident that so many teen build programs choose the RV12 and RV-12iS as the airplane around which the programs are focused.
 The relatively simple assembly, matched-hole precision of the kit, and the detailed step-by-step, illustrated instructions are all strong drivers and are what make the kit conducive to group builds, whether with teens or adults.
 In addition, the RV-12 kit and its assembly instructions are structured in a way that allows the order of the build to be tailored to suit a large group building project.
 This is important when you want to ensure everyone is involved and stays busy.
 Many groups have designed a standard build order and proven methods for accomplishing just that.

 “From Zero to Airplane”